nprapps/dailygraphics/GRAPHIC_CHECKLIST.md

 * Is the data internally complete? (e.g., no missing years) If not, do we make it clear what data is missing?
   * For example, in a chart: dotted or missing lines and a corresponding footnote
   * In a table: “n/a” in the table cell, or an asterisk + footnote
+* Have we been careful to ensure we don't treat "0" and "null" interchangably?
-* Does any bucketing of the data effectively illustrate the distribution? (quartiles, quintiles, equal-interval, jenks breaks, box plot, etc.)
+* Does any bucketing of the data effectively represent the distribution? (quartiles, quintiles, equal-interval, jenks breaks, box plot, etc.)

 ## Text

 * Is the headline human-friendly? (conversational, non-technical)
 * Is Every Word In The Headline Capitalized?
 (NPR headline style)
-* Are quotes in the headline singular and escaped? (&lsquo;)
+* Are quotes in the headline singular and escaped? (&amp;lsquo;)
 * Does the Source line link back, if possible?
 * Does the Credit line include everyone who worked on the graphic?
-* Do the footnotes explain anything a normal reader would need to know to understand the chart fully?
+* Do the footnotes explain all caveats a normal reader would need to know to understand the chart fully?

 ## Technical / Code